 Between founding her own company, Kitchen Konnected, her media work with CTV and her work as a realtor, Korey Kealey sure is a busy woman.
 Korey is also a remarkable leader in our community.
 We are featuring her partnership with ONFE as part of our Love Campaign.

 You may recognize Korey Kealey from her regular CTV appearances, but did you know that Korey is also deeply invested in the Ottawa Network for Education’s (ONFE) mission?
 Korey has been involved with ONFE and the School Breakfast Program for years.
 “Christine Lauzon Foley asked me to join the fundraising committee in 2005 and help out with some media engagement and build upon the public awareness of the program.
 I learned so much at the meetings and became aware of the great needs even in my own kids’ schools that I wanted to see firsthand how the program operated.
 I became a weekly volunteer at our local school where 60 to 70 kids joined us every school day.”
-In addition, Korey was a member of last year’s Spark Soirée Committee and has since joined ONFE’s Neighbourhood as a monthly donor.
+In addition, Korey was a member of last year’s Spark Soirée Committee and joined ONFE’s Neighbourhood as a monthly donor at the 2017 Soirée.

 As the founder of Kitchen Konnected, Korey fully understands the importance of a nutritious meal, as well as the importance of a breakfast program.
 “Parents are busier than ever, and food insecurity is on the rise.
 Students who feel supported are more likely to be engaged in the classroom and succeed.”
 In fact, 81% of school principals surveyed in Ottawa agreed that their school’s breakfast program has a positive impact on a student’s attention span.